 Take time to prepare your Academic Year Budget Worksheet.
 In preparing a budget, keep the following one-time expenses that are unique to each year in mind.

 Another point to consider in budgeting is that financial aid refunds are disbursed at the beginning of each semester.
-In 2017-2018, the dates will be as follows:
+Please refer to the Academic Calendars for refund disbursement dates.

 Once a student has accepted their financial aid and completed all of the necessary requirements, the financial aid funds will be scheduled to be disbursed into a student’s Bursar account within 10 days from the start of classes each semester.
 Under federal regulations, federal aid must be disbursed in two equal disbursements during the academic year.
 All financial aid funds will first be applied directly to the Bursar’s account and applied towards a student's billable costs.
 VTCSOM encourages all students to set up direct deposit for convenience in depositing funds received in excess of tuition and fees.